 In March 2019, we entered into a facility agreement with a commercial bank, which provides for a one-year factoring loans of HK\$24.0 million (US\$3.1 million).
 We provide corporate guarantee and accounts receivable as pledge to secure our obligations under this revolving loan.
-The interest rate of this loan facility was at 4.25% per annum over 1-month Hong Kong Interbank Offered Rate ("HIBOR") for loan in HKD, 2.00% per annum over 1-month HIBOR for loan in RMB, or 4.25% per annum over 1-month London Interbank Offered Rate ("LIBOR") for loan in US\$.
-As of December 31, 2021, the total outstanding amount of the revolving loan was HK\$648.1 thousand (US\$83.6 thousand).
+The interest rate of this loan facility was at 4.25% per annum over 1-month Hong Kong Interbank Offered Rate ("HIBOR") for loan in HK\$, 2.00% per annum over 1-month HIBOR for loan in RMB, or 4.25% per annum over 1-month London Interbank Offered Rate ("LIBOR") for loan in US\$.
+The interest rate of facilities in US\$ was amended to 4.32% over US\$ reference rate from April 2022.
+As of December 31, 2022, the total outstanding amount of the revolving loan was HK\$31.6 thousand (US\$4.1 thousand).

 In April 2019, we entered into a facility agreement for working capital loans with a commercial bank.
 The loan facility provides for a one-year revolving loan of US\$13.6 million, which is supported by standby documentary credit facilities of US\$15.0 million.
 In April 2021, this loan was subsequently amended.
 The amended agreement provides for a one-year revolving loan of US\$50.0 million.
 We provide corporate guarantee, deposits and accounts receivable as pledge to secure our obligations under this revolving loan.
 The interest rate of this loan facility is either (i) 5.22% in RMB, or (ii) 1-month LIBOR plus 3.00% per annum if the loan is drawn down in US\$.
-As of December 31, 2021, the total outstanding amount of the revolving loan was RMB202.7 million (US\$31.9 million).
+As of December 31, 2022, the total outstanding amount of the revolving loan was RMB127.4 million (US\$18.4 million).

-In August 2019, we entered into two facility agreements for working capital loans with a commercial bank, which provide for (i) a one-year revolving loan of RMB18.5 million (US\$2.6 million) and (ii) a one-year revolving loan of US\$1.6 million, respectively.
+In August 2019, we entered into two facility agreements for working capital loans with a commercial bank, which provide for (i) a one-year revolving loan of RMB18.5 million (US\$2.7 million) and (ii) a one-year revolving loan of US\$1.6 million, respectively.
 We provide corporate guarantee and deposits as pledge to secure our obligations under this revolving loan.
 The interest rate of this loan facility was the benchmark interest rate determined by the People's Bank of China for loans over one year granted by financial institutions plus 0.97% per annum.
 This loan was subsequently renewed in September 2019 and August 2020.
-The one-year revolving loan of US\$1.6 million was replaced by a one-year revolving loan of RMB11.5 million (US\$1.8 million).
+The one-year revolving loan of US\$1.6 million was replaced by a one-year revolving loan of RMB11.5 million (US\$1.7 million).
 The interest rate of these facilities is 3.60% per annum and reduced to 3.00% in August 2021.
-As of December 31, 2021, the total outstanding amount of the revolving loans was RMB17.0 million (US\$2.7 million).
+As of December 31, 2022, we had no outstanding balance under this revolving loan.